InaSLew/Play-Crystal-Mountain/README.md

 - Left ctrl to duck

 ## About
-Crystal Mountain is a side-scrolling runner where the player dodges 3 different kinds of ice spikes through jumping and docking.
-The numebr of ice spikes to overcome to win is randomized upon every new game, between 20, 30, 40 and 50.
+Crystal Mountain is a side-scrolling runner where the player dodges 3 different kinds of ice spikes through jumping and ducking.
+The number of ice spikes to overcome to win is randomized upon every new game, between 20, 30, 40 and 50.